DevamBhavsar/MovieReview/README.md

 If you encounter issues with `npm run build` failing to minify, check the [troubleshooting section](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) in the Create React App documentation.

-## Contributing

-We welcome contributions to the MovieReview project.
-Please refer to the CONTRIBUTING.md file (if available) or contact the project maintainers for guidelines on how to contribute.

-## License

-This project is licensed under [LICENSE NAME].
-See the LICENSE file for details.